Invite friends and family to read the obituary and add memories.

 We'll email you when there are updates.

-Ray Siddoway Broadbent, 87, passed away on April 18, 2026, surrounded by his loving family.
-He was preceded in death by his parents, JR and Lorna Broadbent, and by his wife, Susan Moss Broadbent, the beloved mother of his children.
+Ray Siddoway Broadbent, 87, passed away on April 18, 2026, in Salt Lake City, Utah, surrounded by his loving family.
+He was born on June 1, 1938, in Los Angeles, to JR and Lorna Broadbent, accompanied by his twin brother Joseph.

-Ray graduated from Huntington Park High School in Los Angeles, CA, in 1956.
+Ray graduated from Huntington Park High School in Los Angeles, California, in 1956.
 He faithfully served a two-and-a-half-year mission in the Spanish-American Mission for The Church of Jesus Christ of Latter-day Saints.
-He attended the University of Utah, Utah State University, and Brigham Young University.
-He received degrees in Animal Husbandry and a Master of Business Administration (MBA).
-Prior to becoming a full-time rancher, he worked in banking for 10 years.
-He then devoted his life to the family ranch, working alongside his father and brother.
-Together, he and Joe ran Broadbent Brothers Livestock in the Imperial Valley, CA, where he raised his family.
+His education continued at the University of Utah, Utah State University, and Brigham Young University, where he received degrees in Animal Husbandry and a Master of Business Administration (MBA).
+Soon thereafter, he pursued his childhood sweetheart, Susan Moss, and charmed her into marrying him in the Salt Lake Temple on October 9, 1969, beginning a life together that was soon blessed with the joy of their three children.

-Funeral services will be held on Saturday, April 25, 2026, at 11:00 a.m. at the Evanston South Stake Center, 632 Twin Ridge Ave, Evanston, Wyoming.
+Funeral services will be held on Saturday, April 25, 2026, at 11:00 a.m. at the Evanston South Stake Center, 632 Twin Ridge Ave., Evanston, Wyoming.
 A viewing will be held, and friends may call on Friday, April 24, from 6:00 to 8:00 p.m., and again on Saturday morning from 9:30 to 10:30 a.m. prior to the services at the stake center.

 Evanston South Stake Center